RealNissanGTR/CFS_Stock_site/readme.md

 ## What this does

-CFS Stock is a simple, local-network inventory management system.
+This webapp is a simple, local-network inventory management system.
 It lets you:

 - **View stock** across locations (Workshop, Paddock, or custom)
 - **Add stock** with work order codes and comments